PFAWeb2Control/data-gathering-twitter/README.md

 Examples of access to the Twitter API through different libraries and languages.

 ## ruby-twitter/
-All the scripts here use Ruby
+API access using the Ruby language

 ### twitter-import.rb
 Twitter API access through the Twitter rubygem